-Holmwood School and Nursery strive to provide an inclusive, quality education for all our pupils, including those identified as having special educational needs and disability (SEND) to provide them with the knowledge and cultural capital needed to succeed in life.
+Holmwood School and Nursery strive to provide an inclusive, quality education for all our pupils, including those identified as having special educational needs and disability (SEND), in order to provide them with the knowledge and cultural capital needed to succeed in life.

-As a school, we believe they have the right to a broad and balanced curriculum that is engaging and accessible and provides an opportunity to be part of every aspect of school life.
+As a school, we believe everyone has the right to a broad and balanced curriculum that is engaging and accessible and provides an opportunity to be part of every aspect of school life.

 Where appropriate class teachers, with support from the Special Educational Needs Co-ordinator, (SENDCo) will place a child on the SEND Register.
 They will then develop a formal written plan to address the child's needs in the form of a Personal Support Plan (PSP).